isitlarp/larp/README.md

 ### READ IMPORTANT INFO BELOW.

 Currently, the GitHub repository is empty **(closed source)** and will not be updated at this time.
 We are planning to expand our services to a paid model (for the general retail), with **free access limited to the X account**.
+Holders will be able to receive various benefits (TBA).
 Read more below.

 We are making this decision for two main reasons: